 A serious waste problem

-- only 10 per cent of Australia's lithium-ion battery waste was recycled in 2021, compared with 99 per cent of lead acid battery waste
+- Only 10% of Australia's lithium-ion battery waste was recycled in 2021, compared with 99% of lead acid battery waste

 Two in-depth studies

-The report identified 18 opportunities for industry, government and research institutions to strengthen and grow Australia's domestic recycling capability, and generate new industries and employment opportunities.
-You can read more about the process in this Supercharging Australia’s lithium-ion battery recycling industry ECOS article.
+The report identified 18 opportunities for industry, government and research institutions to strengthen and grow Australia's domestic recycling capability, generate new industries and employment opportunities.

 Multi-disciplinary energy storage expertise